c0rv4x/project-black/README.md

 Now head to http://localhost:5000, enter the credentials.
 They can be found in https://github.com/c0rvax/project-black/blob/master/config/config_docker.yml under `application`

-For a more complex setup, see the [wiki](https://github.com/c0rvax/project-black/wiki/Set-up).
+For a more complex setup or something failed, see the [wiki](https://github.com/c0rvax/project-black/wiki/Set-up).

 ### Resources notice